DrDead0/G-Orbit_Gaming-Community/README.md

 ## Project Details
-This project was made for the college "Project Exibition-1" and Total 4 member worked to make this project successful.
+This project was created for the "Project Exhibition-1" at our college, with a total of four team members contributing to its success.
 ## Contributor List
   1) Rakesh Suthar.
   2) Ashish Chaurasiya.